magento/devdocs/guides/v2.0/extension-dev-guide/bk-extension-dev-guide.md

 ##{{page.menu_title}}

 The PHP Developer Guide contains information for developers who want to know more about developing or modifying Magento components.
-With this knowledge, you will be able to extend/customize any of the existing components in the Magento application or create new components for submission to the Magento Marketplace.
+With this knowledge you can extend or customize any of the existing components in the Magento application.
+You can also create components that introduce new functionality and distribute them to merchants.

 ##Magento components